johnlokerse/azdo-pullrequest-hub/README.md

 ## Privacy and Security

-- Your Personal Access Token is used only for API authentication and is never stored on any server
+- OAuth tokens are acquired in your browser and never leave your device
-- All data processing happens in your browser
+- All data processing happens client-side
 - No data is sent to any third-party services

 ### Running the Application